 FIRST 2 WEEKS

 The first thing you should do is set up your site.
 I don’t recommend the free (or premium) version of WordPress or Blogger.
-You really should start by getting your own domain and hosting.
-It will be much more cost effective in the long run.
+You really should start by getting your domain and hosting.
+It will be much more cost-effective in the long run.
 If you aren’t sure where to start, you can read more about How to Set Up Your Self Hosted Site.

 Once your blog is set up, you should focus on learning how to use it.
-That means getting some technical knowledge and understanding of how to set up your menus, how to write a post, adding widgets, using the right plugins, and learning the terms bloggers use.
+That means getting some technical knowledge and understanding of how to set up your menus, how to write a post, adding widgets, using the right plugins, adding legal pages, and learning the terms bloggers use.

-You will also need to get a theme added to your site.
-Please do not get hung up on this.
+You will also need to get a theme.
+Don’t get hung up on this.
 Your theme will not make or break your site.

-Start with a free theme.
+Start with a free theme, such as Astra.
 You can invest in a paid theme once you make money (and know you want to continue).
 The only thing you need to worry about with your theme is: 1) That it is mobile responsive.
-That means it reformats for your mobile users and 2) It has a look and layout you like.
+That means it reformats for your mobile users, and 2) It has a look and layout you like.

 That’s it.
 Don’t get hung up on a fancy header or lots of buttons and features.
 Start small.
 You can add more as time goes on.

 The final thing you should do is find your person.
-This will be your mentor and the blogging expert who will help you every step of the way.
+He or she will be your mentor and the blogging expert who will help you every step of the way.
 Check some of the free Facebook Groups to help you find that person you will listen to and will help you on your journey.

 2 – 4 WEEKS